Bmerc1/Casestudy/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

-There are many metrics that online payment processing fintech companies use to measure sucess.
-These range from Acquition/rentention metrics to employee and social welbeing.
+There are many metrics that online payment processing fintech companies use to measure success.
+These range from Acquition/rentention metrics to employee and social welbeing metrics.

 Based on these metrics PayPal is preforming above par.
 In regards to social wellbeing the company Made it a strategic priority to strengthen the financial health of its employees by establishing an Employee Financial Wellness Program.
 Through this program, PayPal raised wages, expanded benefits, reduced healthcare costs, and gave every employee an ownership stake in the company.
 They have also maintained 100% pay equity for women globally and ethnic pay parity (USA for the fourth year in a row.